sanjana-singamsetty/Covid19-Data-Exploration/README.md

 - Data Visualization: Various visualizations are used, including bar charts, histograms, box plots, and pie charts, to present insights from the data.

-- Violin Plot: A violin plot is employed to visualize the distribution of COVID-19 cases for the USA, showing spread and density of data points.

 - Descriptive Statistics: Key statistics like quartiles, median, minimum, and maximum values are added to visualizations for a comprehensive understanding.

 - Project Flexibility: The code can work with various datasets and allows customization, such as changing the country for analysis or columns for plotting.